 Returning to the UK in 2000, Graham returned to primary care practice in Ealing, London where he developed a special interest in Elderly Care.
 Working jointly with general practitioners he developed integrated working to improve care in Nursing Homes and undertook consultancy work on behalf of Ealing CCG.

-In 2010 Graham became a General Practice Pharmacist and is now the director and prescribing lead of a pharmacy team supporting seven GP practices and 23 nursing homes in Ealing.
-Graham has overarching responsibility for safe prescribing for more than 60,000 NHS patients and 1,200 nursing home patients.
-Graham is also prescribing lead of a leading internet pharmacy.
-In the last year this team has been recognised with a number of awards from the BMJ, PCPA, RPS and RCGP.
+In 2010 Graham became a General Practice Pharmacist and is now a director of a group practice and director and prescribing lead of a pharmacy team supporting twelve GP practices and 23 nursing homes around Ealing.
+Graham has overarching responsibility for safe prescribing for more than 75,000 NHS patients and 1,200 nursing home patients.

 Graham is Lead Pharmacist for Ealing GP Federation, coordinating their successful Phase one and Phase two bids for the NHSE Pharmacists in GP program.
 Graham was on the reference group and a Clinical Mentor for the CPPE GPPTP pathway.

 Graham is proud of his team which was recognised with the Primary Care Team of the Year Award from the BMJ in 2015.
 Further team and individual awards followed, RPS Prereg of the year 2015 and 2017, commendation at the RCGP 2015, APTUK Pharmacy Technician of the Year 2016 and PCPA prizes in 2015 and 2016.
 In 2017 the team won commendation by NHS Flufighters for work to improve management of influenza in care homes, the Clinical Pharmacy Congress GP award and the RPS Team of the Year.